 Johnny Allen's bid for a perfect season is spoiled when Hank Greenberg drives in the only run of the game in the first inning and Jake Wade throws a one-hitter against the Indians in the 1-0 loss to Detroit on the last day of the season at Navin Field.
 The 32 year-old right-hander from North Carolina will finish the season 15-1, with his .938 won-loss percentage the best in the major leagues.

 In Game 4 of the Fall Classic, Bill Bevens comes within one out from pitching the first no-hitter in World Series history.
 The Yankee hurler loses his claim to fame and the game when Cookie Lavagetto, pinch-hitting for Eddie Stanky, hits a two-out ninth-inning double giving the Dodgers a 3-2 improbable victory.

-At Dodger Stadium, the Giants win the rubber game of the National League playoffs beating Los Angeles, 6-4 as Don Larsen gets the win in relief of Juan Marichal.
-Thanks to the extended season, Maury Wills sets a major league record for the most games played in a season appearing in 165 games.
+At Dodger Stadium, the Giants beat Los Angeles, 6-4, to take the rubber game of the best-of-three National League playoffs, clinching the National League pennant.
+LA shortstop Maury Wills sets a major league record for the most games played in a season, appearing in all of his team's 165 games.